HaryAgni/HaryAgni/README.md

         <br />
         <p>
             <strong>
-                I am a dedicated software engineer with 2.5 years of experience developing efficient and user-friendly software solutions.
-My expertise includes creating, designing, and maintaining systems, interfaces, and applications using Angular, React, HTML, CSS, JavaScript applying good practices and development standards.
+             As a front-end developer with 2.5 years of experience, I specialize in transforming pixels into interactive web magic.
+Using Angular and React, I build sleek, responsive interfaces that make the web a more beautiful and user-friendly place.
+Armed with HTML, CSS, and JavaScript, I tame the wild beasts of code to ensure every click, scroll, and hover feels like a dream.
+My daily routine involves slaying bugs, optimizing performance, and applying good practices and development standards like a chef perfecting a gourmet recipe.
+When I'm not busy coding, you can find me exploring the latest web design trends or trying to explain to my non-techie friends why my job is basically wizardry.
             </strong>
         </p>
-        <h1></h1>
     </div>
 </div>

+# <div align="center">💫  About Me:</div>
-<h3 align="center">Writing code like a ninja, silently and elegantly.</h3>
+<h3 align="center">Writing code like a ninja, silently and elegantly 🐱‍👤</h3>
 <img align="right" height="150" src="https://media.giphy.com/media/QDjpIL6oNCVZ4qzGs7/giphy.gif?cid=790b76111njndob6707rg5hskyb8n7x4m9v9xua85m8dpkjk&ep=v1_gifs_search&rid=giphy.gif&ct=g"  />

 - 🔭 I’m currently working on **Web Development using React and Angular**